Make an enquiry

 Hamburg

 Despite the strengths of the first two, Hamburg had the most entrepreneurs per capita in 2016, stealing the prize from Berlin.
 The city has been pouring a lot of resources into its opportunities for startups, resulting in nearly ten thousand companies being founded yearly.
-These opportunities range from networks events, government programs, advice centres and funding possibilities.
+These opportunities range from networks events, government programs, advice centres and funding possibilities, making it one of the best places to live for expats.

 Hamburg specialises in commerce, service, tech and gaming.
 As a port city, entrepreneurship in commerce is the bigger sector, but the city also has the presence of tech giants such as Google and businesses such as Airbus.
 It is also Europe’s leader in browser-based games and free-to-play game development, with 24 companies employing over 1,500 people.